aibartt/Connection_Lab_Aibar/FinalProject1/README.md

   ![](images/11.png)

 ## Potential next steps
-  I would like to improve my implementation of p5 animation of real-time planet movements in Solar system, so that it will be possible to click on the moving planet and directly display relevant information on p5 itself.
-But for these I need large amounts of real-time data about movements from various sattelite sources and computational power to process this data.
+  I would like to improve my implementation of p5 animation to real-time planet movements in Solar system, so that it will be possible to click on the moving planet and directly display relevant information on p5 itself.
+But for this I need large amounts of real-time data about movements of planets from various sattelite sources and computational power to process this data.

 ## Inspiration for future improvements
   https://solarsystem.nasa.gov/planets/overview/